Thane5/thane5-blender-keymap/README.md

 **Note: Since the context menu can no longer be used by the right mouse button, it has now been assigned to the W key in most places.**

 ### 3. Left-handed shortcuts.
 No need to take your right hand off the mouse to parent an object or to focus on an object.
-Some Shortcuts that prevoiously required a numpad are not more easily acessible.
+Some Shortcuts that prevoiously required a numpad are not more easily accessible.

 |Operator|Shortcut   |
 | :------------ | :------------ |